ede73/diagrammer/README.md

 <img width=30% src="https://user-images.githubusercontent.com/1845554/217098499-26c7b5ce-8f97-4b5e-b2a3-175cb35697d8.png">

 ## GraphRoot
-Represents the diagram/graph and necessary properties excluding Links (stored separately)
+Represents the diagram/graph and necessary properties excluding Edges (stored separately)

 Holds all the objects and rootvertices.
 The diagram may have more than one root vertex, not all visualizers support these though!